Coedice/JeDi/README.md

 **Module 2** requires:
 - A tab-separated file with two columns (individual IDs and population).
 This is the file that can be modified after inspecting the output from Module 1 (i.e., individual heterozygosities).

-To tell JeDi Module 2 the location of the input file, modify the 4th line of the JeDi/*config.yaml* file, writing the absolute path of the ID file:
+To tell *JeDi* Module 2 the location of the input file, modify the 4th line of the *JeDi/config.yaml* file, writing the absolute path of the ID file:
--  pop_kept: "../my_path/another_directory/id_pop2.tsv"
+-  pop_kept: "*../my_path/another_directory/id_pop2.tsv*"